MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationUserAssignmentSubmissionOutcome.md

 Only a teacher can perform this operation.
 To create a new file-based resource, upload the file to the feedback resources folder associated with the assignment.
 If the file doesn't exist or is not in that folder, the `POST` request will fail.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgEducationUserAssignmentSubmissionOutcome](/powershell/module/Microsoft.Graph.Education/New-MgEducationUserAssignmentSubmissionOutcome?view=graph-powershell-v1.0)

 ## SYNTAX